mopidy/mopidy-local-sqlite/README.rst

 ------------------------------------------------------------------------

-The database schema does not support multiple artists, composers or performers for a single track or album.
+The database schema does not support multiple artists, composers or performers for a single track or album (yet).
 Look out for "Ignoring multiple artists" warnings during a local scan to see if you are affected by this.